- Made In USA

 Prop 65 prohibits anyone in the course of doing business in California or selling a product to a consumer in California to knowingly and intentionally expose any individual to a chemical, even in very minimal amounts, that the California OEHHA has added to the list, without giving a warning.

-Prop 65 applies to retail, mail order, and Internet sales of products, even if sold outside of the state that
+Prop 65 applies to all retail, mail order, and Internet sales of products to customers in California.

 California Proposition 65 entitles California consumers to special warnings for products that contain chemicals determined by the state of California to cause cancer and birth defects or other reproductive harm if those products expose consumers to such chemicals above a certain level set by California.